Azure-Samples/java-rate-limiting-pattern-sample/README.md

 ### Summary

 This architecture provides a very high throughput system that can scale up to the limits of the Rate Limited API without complex application logic.
 It also provides a reliable integration between APIM and Service Bus, with a buffering and retry mechanism that ensures that messages are not lost.
 Out of ~4.6K messages with no messages in the dead letter queue.
-The Service Bus also provides a form of backpressure, absorbing the rate limit exposed from the Rate Limited API and preventing it from being overwhelmed.
+The rate limiting implementation ensures that the Rate Limited API is not overwhelmed, preventing potential degradation of performance or service disruption.
+The Service Bus also provides a form of durability, absorbing the abandoned messages rejected from the Rate Limited API and preventing it them being lost.

 ### References